zz85/ascii-graphs.js/README.md

 # Ascii Graphs js

 A simple ascii graphing tool in node.js (and possibly in the browser)

-Currently only supporting Histogram and Sparkline
+Currently only supporting Histogram (Barcharts) and Sparkline

 ### Basic Usage